 Every school district in South Carolina, regardless of its size or the amount of its annual budget or expenditures, is a “political subdivision,” as that term is used in the Consolidated Procurement Code.
 S.C.
-Code Ann. § 11-35-310(23).
-As discussed above, large school districts are subject to the specific requirements of Section 11-35-70.
-Other school districts, like all political subdivisions, are subject to the more general rule imposed by Section 11-35-50, which requires the adoption of procedures “embodying sound principles of appropriately competitive procurement . . ..”
-For court opinions discussing the meaning of this phrase, see the link for Resources under the heading for Political Subdivisions on our Home Page.
+Code Ann. § 11-35-310(24).
+As discussed below, large school districts are subject to the specific requirements of Section 11-35-5340.
+Other school districts, like all political subdivisions, are subject to the more general rule imposed by Section 11-35-5320, which requires the adoption of procedures “embodying sound principles of appropriately competitive procurement . . ..”

 School districts should also consult Section 59-19-93 of the South Carolina Code of Laws, that requires a school district to adopt a procurement code or have its funding suspended.